 Michael had his passport, but I needed to get mine.
 I was worried that I would have some trouble getting it in Denver since I still had my Texas drivers license, but evidently, I just needed a second form of picture ID (not sure if this is the same in all states, so check your local guidelines).
 Funnily enough, a Costco membership card was an acceptable form of ID — I’d been wanting to renew our membership anyway, so it worked out!

-We found a storage facility with great prices that we could store all of our worldly possessions AND park our cars at (shoutout to Wadsworth Self Storage.
-We felt great about leaving our stuff under Patricia’s watchful eye for 4 months).
+We found a storage facility with great prices that we could store all of our worldly possessions AND park our cars.
 Over the next few months, we packed up all of our worldly possessions, (in an ironic twist) acquired yet more stuff for the trip, tried to get our giant ass suitcases under 50 lbs of weight (this means I packed, overpacked, unpacked and repacked…more than a few times) and tried to keep our excitement contained.

 We had to get Milo to Dallas to stay with Michael’s family, so the weekend before our trip, I flew with Milo to Dallas (not recommended if you don’t have to do it) and dropped him off with family and did a little visiting just in case we got stuck (or killed) in Europe and this was the last time I would see any of them.